diggerwoo/jsh/README.md

 ## 2. Edit group or user configuration

-The jsh configuration is deployed under /usr/local/etc/jsh.d.
-Assuming user "testuser" belongs to group "jailed", then the group configuration file will be group.jailed.conf , while the user file will be group.testuser.conf .
+The jsh configuration is deployed under “/usr/local/etc/jsh.d”.
+Assuming user "testuser" belongs to group "jailed", then the group configuration file will be “group.jailed.conf” , while the user file will be “group.testuser.conf” .
 The jsh will try to load the group configuration first, and then try to load the user specific configuration.
 If all users in a group have the same control policy, only one group file needs to be configured.
-If additional commands are needed for specific users in the group, such as the “admin”, then go to configure user.admin.conf.
+If additional commands are needed for specific users in the group, such for user “admin”, then go to configure “user.admin.conf” .
 See the [section 4](#4-Configuration-file) for detailed description of configuration file.

 In the sample configuration [group.jailed.conf](conf/group.jailed.conf), we allow users of jailed group to:
 - excecute limited comands: id, pwd, ls, mkdir, rm. vim, ping, ssh, crontab -e .